 Hiring an experienced Miami injury attorney to help you fight back can make a huge difference in the value of your settlement or verdict.

-For example, hiring Shaked Law Firm means that you’ll have a lawyer who will:
+For example, hiring Shaked Law Personal Injury Lawyers means that you’ll have a lawyer who will:

 - Locate the evidence needed to establish liability and identify all responsible parties

 - Demand fair compensation from the insurance companies

 - Work with experts to put a fair dollar value on your injury claim

 - Handle negotiations with the insurance company and defense lawyers